All-in-one serverless DevOps platform.

 In this article, we break down the key AWS serverless tools needed to make up the core of your architecture, looking at their function and purpose as well as how they are charged.
 We also discuss how they can connect with other components and AWS services as you continue to build and scale for a successful serverless workflow.

 Typically, we aren’t able to start discussing serverless applications without AWS Lambda being raised because of its centrality.
-Serverless applications are event-driven meaning its code is in response to an event, such as a request or a change in state.
+Serverless applications are event-driven meaning their code is in response to an event, such as a request or a change in state.

 AWS Lambda is a serverless compute service that lets you run code for virtually any type of application or backend service.
 Its functions are triggered by events, from integrated sources such as AWS Simple Queue Service (SQS) or AWS Simple Notification Service (SNS), with the Lambda functions consuming and then producing new events for other services.

-AWS Lambda is only charged on the compute time used through either every 100ms of code executed or the number of times code is triggered, making it incredibly cost-effective.
+AWS Lambda is only charged on the compute time used through either every 1ms of code executed or the number of times code is triggered, making it incredibly cost-effective.
 For consistent high performance, you’re also able to optimize code execution time by selecting the right memory size for each function or set it so it’s able to respond within double-digit milliseconds.

 AWS Simple Queuing Service (SQS) is a fully managed message queuing service.
 With SQS, you can send, store and receive messages between components at any volume without losing messages or needing additional services to be available for its use.